MakeSchool-Tutorials/Tip-Calculator-Swift4/P1-Design-Breakdown/content.md

 ![Reset Button](assets/reset_button.png)

 Our reset button will allow a user to clear the current input from our tip calculator and reset it to a empty state.

+> [info]
+You don't need to memorize all of the UIKit objects we've just covered.
+Just remember that there are pre-made UI components that you can use to build your UI.
+If you're trying to build any type of visual element, check `UIKit` to see if there's a base UI object you can use to build off of.

 # Reviewing What We've Learning